elix22/Urho3D-LightProbe/README.md

 ### DX9 build problems:
 * huge shader compile spike when you 1st run the demo.
 Created MANUAL_UNROLL preprocessor define and it's set to on, currently.
 * light globes, models which cover actual lights, changes to different color.
 I have no idea why it does this.
 * initially declared cProbeIndex as int and I noticed it was glitchy.
 Changed it to float and it works fine.
-Consequently, changed glsl var to float to reflect shader programs to remain some what similar.
+Consequently, changed glsl var to float to reflect shader programs to remain consistent.

 ---